Ayushparikh-code/HackCovid/README.md

 <p> ChatBOT: Your Health Buddy.
 Advance bot where users can feel as they are chatting with Dr. <br> Github: https://github.com/aakriti1318/med-chatbot</p>

 ### Tech Stack
-Machine learning (random forest classifier), Python, Flask, HTML, CSS, Javascript and Bootstrap.
+Machine learning, Python, Flask, HTML, CSS, Javascript and Bootstrap.

 ## Teammates
 <table>